 According to the Merriam-Webster dictionary, the term baize is of French origin.
 However, it is actually an English fabric.
 According to the same source, the first known use of baize was in 1578.

-The Hainsworth company in the United Kingdom has been manufacturing baize since 1783, making it one of the oldest manufacturers for the fabric.
-The company specializes in creating textiles for industrial needs, making baize a good fit.
+Manufactured in the United Kingdom since 1783, making it one of the oldest fabrics manufactured in the UK.
+Manufacturing companies specializing in baize creating textiles for industrial needs, making baize a good fit.

 Traditionally, baize is not used for clothing, but rather finds a use in furniture, home décor and soundproofing.
 However, it was used in clothing in previous centuries, especially for nun and monk habits.

 Because enthusiasts use the applications of baize as covering for furniture such as card tables, linings for drawers, cupboards and storage containers, baize is commonly confused with the felt found on pool tables and indeed may be also be used there as well.
 Most commonly, baize is green, and is thus associated with the green-covered pool tables found in game rooms.
 Thanks to the heavy nap, baize prevents objects from slipping, which is why it is popular on game tables.